 once, in CSV (comma separated) format.

-UPDATING CREDIT AND NO-SHOW RECORDS
+UPDATING CREDIT AND NO-SHOW RECORDS FOR LAB STUDIES

 System and update the participant records by granting credit to the